Building with Pallets Has Pros and Cons

 A pallet breaker tool works like a pry bar, but the difference is it’s designed to exert pressure equally on the board which reduces the chances of the board breaking or splitting.
 I’ve personally never tried a pallet breaker, but if I was going to take apart a lot of pallets I would invest in a pallet breaker tool.

-Most of the time you’ll find your pallets sitting outside, right?
-Which means they are wet from rain, dew, etc. Remember how I said in this post mistakes with wood can cause your DIY furniture to crack?
-Well, before you use your pallet wood you should let it acclimate to the humidity levels of your home.
+Most of the time you’ll find your pallets sitting outside.
+This means they could be wet from rain, dew, etc. Before you use your pallet wood you should let it acclimate to the humidity levels of your home.
 If you take a pallet apart and start building with it immediately, chances are the moisture level of the pallet will be greater than your home.
 This means as the pallet wood releases moisture it will begin to shrink.
 As it shrinks the chances increase that it will crack and split.